 Named after Swedish inventor of dynamite Alfred Nobel, the Nobel Prize has been awarded since 1901 for achievements in physics, chemistry, physiology, medicine, literature and peace.
 In 1968, a separate award for economics was created.

-Pearson, who served as prime minister from 1963-68 and as leader of the Liberal Party from 1958-68, is the only Canadian to win the Nobel Peace Prize.
+Pearson, who served as prime minister from 1963-68 and leader of the Liberal Party from 1958-68, is the only Canadian to win the Nobel Peace Prize.
 By establishing the first UNEF (the second coming in the mid-to-late-1970s), Pearson helped secure an end to the Suez Crisis.

 In 1973, Pearson was commemorated on a six-cent dark red stamp (Scott #591) issued by Canada’s Post Office Department (now Canada Post) as part of its Caricature Definitives series (SC #586-93a).
-Printed by the Canadian Bank Note Co., the stamp has general tagging along two opposite sides.

 More recently, in 2000, Pearson was featured on a 46-cent stamp (SC #1825c) issued by Canada Post as part of its Millennium Collection.
 This stamp, which was printed by Ashton-Potter on Tullis Russell coated paper, was issued on a pane of four that celebrated Canadian humanitarians and peacekeepers (SC #1825).
 The pane also commemorated Raoul Dandurand (SC #1825a); Pauline Vanier, Red Cross and Elizabeth Smellie (SC #1825b); and Canada’s role in banning land mines (SC #1825d).